juanmaguitar/-demo-block-wp-env/README.md

 After initialization, you can access WordPress in http://localhost:8888.
 You can login to the dashbard going to http://localhost:8888 and using `admin` as the user and `password` as the password.

+To stop the project, you can run `npm run wp-env stop`.

 ## The `starter-block` plugin

 You also need to build the required JS and CSS bundles of the `starter-block` plugin included in the repository.
 To do so, run: